Soul Drops Review: Why "Shamanic" Supplements are a Bad Idea

 Conclusion

-The brand fails to publish a Supplement Facts label for any of their products, fails to publish the botanical names of the plants they include in their products, and fails to publish dosage information for the ingredients in all of their products.
+The brand fails to publish a Supplement Facts label for any of their products at the time of updating this article, fails to publish the botanical names of the plants they include in their products, and fails to publish dosage information for the ingredients in their products.

 This company is run by someone with no apparent medical credentials who calls themselves a shaman.